alpaca-lang/alpaca/README.md

 # Using It
-It's not very usable yet but the tests should give a relatively clear picture as to where I'm going.  `test_files` contains some example source files used in unit tests.
+It's not very usable yet but the tests should give a relatively clear picture as to where we're going.  `test_files` contains some example source files used in unit tests.
 You can call `mlfe:compile({files, [List, Of, File, Names, As, Strings]}, [list, of, options])` or `mlfe:compile({text, CodeAsAString}, [options, again])` for now.